 Field observations also exhibited that S. latimanus tend to avoid laying eggs in the branching corals that open up or having large-hollowed branches because this condition cause the eggs be easily swept by the wave and removed from the coral branches.
 The tight complexity of the coral habitat structure seems to provide better shelter to marine organisms, particularly S. latimanus.
-This result is in agreement with fish assemblage study of Menard et al. (2012) that habitat structure complexity is important, and loss of this structure will reduce shelter availability and will impact on the habitat use.
 Figure 2 demonstrates egg position in the coral crevices.
 S. latimanus preferred to choose small crevices to lay their eggs.
 Our measurements revealed that mean size of the crevices selected was 0.5-1.2 cm.